One of Google PageSpeed Insights’ most common suggestions is to “Serve images in next-gen formats”.

 I’ll give an overview of both parts and provide links to detailed guides for step-by-step instructions.

-There are probably hundreds of tools you can use to convert image types.
+There are probably hundreds of tools online you can use to convert image types.

 I’ll go over just a few here, but you can easily find others with a simple Google search.